Zsargul/SkillUpProbability/README.md

 # SkillUpProbability

-A simple trade-skill add-on for World of Warcraft: TBC Classic which displays the percentage chance of a skill-up beside your craftable items list in your trade-skill window, like so:
+A simple trade-skill add-on for World of Warcraft: TBC/WOTLK Classic which displays the percentage chance of a skill-up beside your craftable items list in your trade-skill window, like so:

 ![Example image](https://github.com/Zsargul/SkillUpProbability/blob/main/images/sup1.png)